jetbrains-academy/Machine-Learning-101/Horror Trees/Entropy/task.md

 $$H = - \sum\limits_{i=1}^{C} p_i \log_2 p_i$$

-where $p_i$ is the possible outcome probability (proportion) of an object or a class $i$ in the sample and $С$ is the number of classes.
+where $p_i$ is the possible outcome probability (proportion) of an object or a class $i$ in the sample, and $С$ is the number of classes.

-An interesting example of information entropy application may be found in biodiversity assessment scholarly research.
+An interesting example of information entropy application may be found in research involving biodiversity assessment.
-Using the Shannon formula (the above equation), where $p_i$ is the proportional abundance of the $i$-th species in a group of $С$ different species, we can calculate [Shannon's diversity index](https://ru.wikipedia.org/wiki/%D0%9C%D0%B5%D1%80%D0%B0_%D1%80%D0%B0%D0%B7%D0%BD%D0%BE%D0%BE%D0%B1%D1%80%D0%B0%D0%B7%D0%B8%D1%8F).
+Using the Shannon formula (the above equation), where $p_i$ is the proportional abundance of the $i$-th species in a group of $С$ different species, we can calculate [Shannon's diversity index](https://en.wikipedia.org/wiki/Diversity_index).

 ### Task

-In the file `calculate_entropy.py`, realize the function `entropy`, which calculates the entropy for a certain subset of objects.
+In the file `calculate_entropy.py`, implement the function `entropy`, which calculates the entropy for a certain subset of objects.
 The input of the function is an array of object labels `y`.

 First, the function should calculate the occurrence of each class (label) in the whole subset.